Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 and investments referred to in our Site may have tax consequences and it is important to

-bear in mind that JTSL does not provide tax advice.
+bear in mind that BCML does not provide tax advice.
 The level of taxation depends on

 individual circumstances and such levels and bases of taxation can change.